-During the six months ended December 31, 2021, the Company had entered into a related party transaction with Francis Abourizk Lightowlers for legal fees totaling \$1 thousand.
-Peter Francis, a non-executive director of the Company is a partner at Francis Abourizk Lightowlers.
-As of December 31, 2021 and June 30, 2021 there were amounts due to this related party of \$0 and \$2 thousand, respectively, included in trade and other payables on the accompanying consolidated balance sheet.
+During the three months ended September 30, 2022, the Company did not enter into any related party transactions.
+As of September 30, 2021, the Company had entered into a related party transaction with Francis Abourizk Lightowlers for legal fees totaling \$1 thousand.
+Peter Francis, a non-executive director at the Company, is a partner at Francis Abourizk Lightowlers.
+As of September 30, 2021 amounts due to this related party of \$1 thousand were included in trade and other payables on the accompanying consolidated balance sheet.